paul-reiners/udacity-data-wrangling-mongo-db/docs/ProjectReport.md

 ### Size of the file

-The original OSM file is 50.4 MB.
-The JSON file generated from the OSM file is 55.8 MB.
+The original OSM file is 49,223 KB.
+The JSON file generated from the OSM file is 55,644 KB.

 Let's look at the size of the actual collection:

     > db.map.dataSize()
-    71478400
+    215819136

-You can see that it's about 71 MB.
+You can see that it's about 216,000 MB.

 ### Number of unique users